 If there’s one thing that I’ve learned from my two years of blogging, it’s that brand relationships are very important.
 I’ve heard horror stories from brands about bloggers not following through with their commitments.
 There are so many reasons why brand relationships are important for bloggers.
 As bloggers, I think that we underestimate the power of brands.
 Believe it or not, a bad brand relationship can make you or break you.

+Take into consideration coming up with a punch tagline that represents your company, or create a logo that people will recognise and remember when they see it.
+These things are all so important and you need to spend some time working on them to help your business thrive.
 You may not think so, but brands talk to each other.
 Just because you don’t see it, doesn’t mean that it doesn’t happen.
 A lot of PR reps cross promote and help one another out.
 They are in a community, just as we are.
 We go to blogger conventions with brands right?
 Don’t you think that these brands talk and connect just like we do?
 If a brand has had a bad experience with you, you best believe that they are going to tell other brands, friends, and even bloggers.
+Bad experiences could break your business before you have even begun, so having a good relationship with brands is imperative.
+It could be as little as keeping in contact with their PR reps, or even using invoice templates to help you to keep in track of what is needed and what they ask of you.
+It could help you keep your blog organization and professional thus improving your relationship with brands.

 It’s important to keep your relationships with brands because they talk to other brands and sometimes, they represent other brands.
 Also, they talk to bloggers.
 You want bloggers to know that you’re responsible and honest.
 I personally steer clear of bloggers that have a bad reputation with the brands that I work with.
 If they aren’t reliable to the brands that they are working with, then why would I count on them to follow through with their promises to me?
 That’s something to think about.